Product

 5. Set bids for keywords or products

 The fifth step in starting an Amazon PPC campaign is setting bids for chosen keywords or products.
-Determine how much you are willing to pay for each click on your ad and set a maximum bid for each keyword (in case of manual targeting strategy) or if you’re targeting specific products, set your bids accordingly.
+Determine how much you are willing to pay for each click on your ad and set a maximum bid for each keyword (in case of a manual targeting strategy) or if you’re targeting specific products, set your bids accordingly.

 6. Create your ad